-With ongoing development to the UK’s road network, it is vital to use up-to-date data for these calculations which is why we update TimeTravel regularly.
 The road network we currently use for the mainland UK is supplied by Ordnance Survey (OS) and contains more than 1.2 million road links.
-The latest update also includes improved classification and detail of the road network, particularly in remote highland sectors.
+The latest update also includes improved classification and speed models of the road network.

 What about ferry crossings?

 Of course the road network can’t take you everywhere, especially on a group of islands like the UK.
 To allow for ferry crossings we assign each sector to its appropriate landmass (e.g. mainland UK, Northern Ireland, Isle of Wight, or Mull).
 Then, using published ferry routes we work out the journey options between each landmass.
 We calculate the best route to use depending on the start point of the journey.
 For example, the Isle of Wight has three possible ferry routes and those travelling from Bournemouth would use a different ferry to those travelling from Chichester.

 What about business postcodes?

 As well as the postcodes we are all familiar with that we use for letters and pizza delivery, many businesses have postcodes called large-user postcodes.
 Where we can, we append these postcode sectors to the database making the total number of sectors 11,116 in this release.
 Sometimes the group of postcodes that form a logical sector are not contiguous enough (closely grouped) to represent a single unit so we exclude them.